AgnitioDev/rds-snapshot-tool/README.md

-# Snapshot Tool for Amazon RDS
+# Snapshot Tool for Amazon RDS - Terraform version

 The Snapshot Tool for RDS automates the task of creating manual snapshots, copying them into a different account and a different region, and deleting them after a specified number of days.
 It also allows you to specify the backup schedule (at what times and how often) and a retention period in days.
 This version will work with all Amazon RDS instances except Amazon Aurora.
 For a version that works with Amazon Aurora, please visit the [Snapshot Tool for Amazon Aurora](https://github.com/awslabs/aurora-snapshot-tool).